Leading Metal Etching Manufacturers

 Wet etching uses a liquid etchant to remove metal:

-1. Maskant is applied to the metal surface.
+1. Maskant is applied to the metal surface to define the pattern.

 2. Liquid etchant is applied, which bonds with and removes the exposed metal.